sahibsingh13/bharat-minds/README.md

 # Bharat Minds

 A modern AI chat interface that allows you to compare responses from multiple AI models simultaneously.
-Built with Next.js, TypeScript, and Tailwind CSS.
+Built with Next.js, TypeScript, and Tailwind CSS, featuring a beautiful Indian-inspired design.

 ## Features